BSc(Hons) Architecture

 Get inspired

-Our award-winning careers service will develop your employment potential through career coaching and find you graduate jobs, placements and global opportunities.
+Our award-winning careers service will develop your employment potential through career coaching and help you to find graduate jobs, summer placements and global opportunities.

-We can also help find local volunteering and community opportunities, provide support for entrepreneurial activity and get you access to employer events.
+We can also help you to find local volunteering and community opportunities, provide support for entrepreneurial activity and get you access to employer events.

 Visit our employability pages to learn more about careers, employers and what our students are doing six months after graduating.